Gmugra/net.cactusthorn.routing/README.md

 The flow is simple:
 1. The Servlet get the HTTP request, and find the method which should process it.
-1. It request the EntryPoint class instance from the ComponentProvider, convert parameters(if necessary use Consumer to convert request-body) and invoke the method.
+1. It get the EntryPoint instance from the ComponentProvider, convert parameters(if necessary use Consumer to convert request-body) and invoke the method.
 1. It get from the method return-Object, find Producer and provide the object to Producer, which write result into response output stream.

 ### ComponentProvider
-It seems that implementation for ComponentProvider is not so easy, because you need Scopes (Request and/or Session) or even Singletons.
+It seems that implementation for ComponentProvider is not so easy, because you need "scopes" (Request and/or Session) or even Singletons.
 But it's not.
 All of that is natural features of any good dependency injection framework (e.g. [Dagger 2](https://dagger.dev), [Guice](https://github.com/google/guice), [HK2](https://javaee.github.io/hk2/) ).
 It's anyway good idea to use dependency injection in the application, so all what is necessary in ComponentProvider - link it with dependency injection framework which you are using.

 ### Producers & Consumers
 Providing implementations is relative trivial issue, because there are lot of powerful libraries around, which can do any of that.
-As result, implementation of the interface is question of several dozens of code lines.
-Look at _json-gson_ module as example of _application/json_ Producer & Consumer using [GSON](https://github.com/google/gson) and _thymeleaf_ module as example of _text/html_ Producer using [Thymeleaf](https://www.thymeleaf.org)
+As result, implementation of the interface is question of several lines of code.
+Look at **json-gson** module as example of _application/json_ Producer & Consumer using [GSON](https://github.com/google/gson) and **thymeleaf** module as example of _text/html_ Producer using [Thymeleaf](https://www.thymeleaf.org)

+## Example

+The **demo-jetty** module is full functional example.

+It uses the embedded [Jetty](https://www.eclipse.org/jetty/) as servlet-container, and [Dagger 2](https://dagger.dev) for dependency injection and as the basis for the _ComponentProvider_.

+More or less there are examples of everything:
+Various "simple" requests, JSON, File uploading (multipart/form-data), HTML with Thymeleaf, Scopes.

-### Developing status
+## Developing status
-It is an early release.

-Already:
-1. Full functional Servlet
+It's full functional.

+The library is supporting:
 1. @Path for class and/or method (regular expressions support; routing priority like in JAX-RS)
 1. @GET @POST and so on
 1. Types converting for:
    1. primitive types
    1. classes with _public static valeuOf(String arg)_ method.
    1. classes with a public constructor that accepts a single String argument.
    1. classes with _public static fromString(String arg)_ method.
-   1. Possibility to write custom convertors.
+   1. _Converter_ interface: to write custom converters.
 1. @PathParam, @QueryParam, @FormParam, @CookieParam, @HeaderParam, @FormPart for parameters.
 1. Arrays support for @QueryParam & @FormParam
 1. Collections support for @QueryParam & @FormParam